dnschnur/piday.github.com/about/index.md

 <div class="profile-info">Name: Felicia Reid</div>
 <div class="profile-info">Code Name: Fle</div>

 Felicia is the groom's beautiful better half.
 A Genentech scientist who's never far from her knitting needles and crochet hooks, Felicia is the groom's best friend, ???, and the love of his life.
-Eager to explore, and with a keen sense of composition, Felicia's photos of the couple's travels are always the ones worth sharing.
+Eager to explore and with a keen sense of composition, Felicia's photos of the couple's travels are always the ones worth sharing.
 Fun fact: ???

 ----------------------------------------------------------------------